cmccarthy15/carynm-plant/README.md

 # Plant Match Forms Lab!
 This is a super helpful application for new plant parents and those trying to start their green thumb.
 Not sure if you're into a plant?
 Users can view plants in cards, click on them to view more information and search by their common name.
 In the more advanced version of the application, they can also search based on what pets they have to make sure their plants are safe for their pets.
 This lab will help you practice building *fully controlled forms*.

-*Important Note*: You are *NOT* expected to work on the `SearchForm` component.
-That one is specifically for advanced deliverables.
-You may return to Snotify to work on the forms (search and filter).
+*Important Note*: You are *NOT* expected to work on the `CreatePlantForm` component until the advanced deliverables.

 Look out for `TODO`s in comments.
 Use the Core Deliverables listed below to guide you and find the `TODO`s if you're feeling stuck.